Tejas8303/teacher-appointment-booking/README.md

 ## Features
 - Admin management for adding, updating, and deleting teachers and approving student registrations.
-- Teacher functionalities for managing their appointment schedules, approving/cancelling appointments, sending email alerts to students, viewing messages, and viewing all appointments.
+- Teacher functionalities for managing their appointment schedules, approving/cancelling appointments, sending email alerts to students,and viewing all appointments.
-- Student functionalities for registering, booking appointments with teachers, sending email alerts to teachers, and sending messages.
+- Student functionalities for registering, booking appointments with teachers, sending email alerts to teachers .

 ## System Modules